Tilray (NASDAQ:TLRY) Trading Up 9%

-A number of equities research analysts have recently weighed in on TLRY shares.
-Cantor Fitzgerald reduced their price target on shares of Tilray from $12.00 to $11.00 and set a “neutral” rating on the stock in a research note on Monday, November 9th.
-BidaskClub downgraded shares of Tilray from a “sell” rating to a “strong sell” rating in a research note on Thursday.
-MKM Partners reduced their price target on shares of Tilray from $8.00 to $6.00 and set a “neutral” rating on the stock in a research note on Thursday, October 1st.
-Jefferies Financial Group lowered shares of Tilray from a “hold” rating to an “underperform” rating and dropped their price objective for the company from $5.60 to $4.77 in a report on Monday, November 16th.
+A number of research firms recently weighed in on TLRY.
+MKM Partners dropped their price target on Tilray from $8.00 to $6.00 and set a “neutral” rating on the stock in a research note on Thursday, October 1st.
+BidaskClub upgraded Tilray from a “strong sell” rating to a “sell” rating in a report on Saturday.
+Jefferies Financial Group lowered shares of Tilray from a “hold” rating to an “underperform” rating and decreased their price target for the company from $5.60 to $4.77 in a research note on Monday, November 16th.
+Cantor Fitzgerald lowered their price objective on shares of Tilray from $12.00 to $11.00 and set a “neutral” rating on the stock in a report on Monday, November 9th.
 Finally, Stifel Nicolaus upgraded shares of Tilray from a “sell” rating to a “hold” rating in a report on Thursday, December 17th.
-Three equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and two have given a buy rating to the company.
-The stock has an average rating of “Hold” and a consensus price target of $10.77.
+Three equities research analysts have rated the stock with a sell rating, ten have given a hold rating and two have issued a buy rating to the stock.
+Tilray currently has an average rating of “Hold” and a consensus price target of $10.77.

-In other news, CEO Brendan Kennedy sold 400,000 shares of Tilray stock in a transaction on Wednesday, October 14th.
-The shares were sold at an average price of $5.83, for a total value of $2,332,000.00.
-Following the completion of the sale, the chief executive officer now owns 11,465,087 shares in the company, valued at approximately $66,841,457.21.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Christine St.Clare sold 4,400 shares of Tilray stock in a transaction on Friday, November 6th.
+In related news, Director Christine St.Clare sold 4,400 shares of the firm’s stock in a transaction dated Friday, November 6th.
 The shares were sold at an average price of $10.05, for a total transaction of $44,220.00.
-Following the completion of the sale, the director now owns 18,658 shares of the company’s stock, valued at approximately $187,512.90.
+Following the completion of the sale, the director now owns 18,658 shares in the company, valued at $187,512.90.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, CEO Brendan Kennedy sold 400,000 shares of Tilray stock in a transaction dated Friday, October 16th.
+The stock was sold at an average price of $5.60, for a total transaction of $2,240,000.00.
+Following the completion of the sale, the chief executive officer now directly owns 10,665,087 shares in the company, valued at approximately $59,724,487.20.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 1,206,600 shares of company stock valued at $7,610,220.
-Company insiders own 16.75% of the company’s stock.
+In the last three months, insiders sold 1,206,600 shares of company stock worth $7,610,220.
+Insiders own 16.75% of the company’s stock.

 About Tilray (NASDAQ:TLRY)